wesleycym/NFT-Fantasy-Football/README.md

 # 🏈 NFT Fantasy Football

-NFT Fantasy Football is an online NFT marketplace that allows users to mint a selected number of NFL players as their own NFTs.
-Each minted NFT is given an accurate, calculated fantasy score based on randomly selected stats of the 2024-2025 NFL season in accordance to the player.
+**NFT Fantasy Football** is an online NFT marketplace that allows users to mint a selected number of NFL players as unique NFTs.
+Each minted NFT is assigned a calculated fantasy score based on randomly selected real stats from the 2024–2025 NFL season.

-On the offensive side of the ball, there are 11 categories that factor into a players score.
-Each category has 17 entires, all mapping to the respective score for that week.
+On the offensive side of the ball, there are **11 categories** that factor into each player's score.
+Each category has **17 weekly entires**, all mapping to their respective statline for that week.

 > NFT Fantasy football is based off the **NFL Season** (weeks 1-18), not the **Fantasy Football Season** (weeks 1-17).

 Freshly minted NFTs pull a random week, from each of the 11 categories.
 Leading to ~ **34 trillion unique, weekly combinations per player**.

-NFT fantasy football bases its scoring off the standard PPR league.
-When points are calculated, each are given a corresponding rank based on the resembled performance.
+NFT fantasy football bases its scoring off the standard PPR format.
+When points are calculated, each player is given a corresponding rank based on the resembled performance.

 >  FP >= 40 - 🏆 Hall of Fame
 >  FP >= 30 - 💪 All-Pro